 6.1 The player shall start at the ‘starting point’ and at the time reserved or allocated by the Club Computer System or at the time reserved on the advance time sheet or at the time laid down by the Tournament Committee or, if permitted by them, on the basis of pairing off upon arrival.

 6.2 Players shall not compete in a Competition prior to, or after, the officially set competition time, unless they have obtained permission in advance from the Tournament Committee.
 Normal weekend starting time in summer is 7.00a.m., and in winter it is the later time set by the Tournament Committee and allocated on the Club Computer System.

-6.3 Competitors shall remain throughout the round in the group arranged by the Tournament Committee unless that Committee authorises a change.
+6.4.
+Competitors shall remain throughout the round in the group arranged by the Tournament Committee. unless that Committee authorises a change.

 7. MATCH PLAY:

-7.1 The terms of competitions under which internal Club Match Play Competitions are to be played shall be laid down by the Tournament Committee and displayed on the Draw Sheets in the Men’s Locker Room in advance of the start of the Competition.
+7.1 The terms of competitions under which internal Club Match Play Competitions are to be played shall be laid down by the Tournament Committee and displayed on the Draw Sheets in the Locker Room in advance of the start of the Competition.
 The minimum number of entrants shall be determined by the Tournament Committee.

-7.2 Matches must be played by the date specified on the Draw Sheet and players failing to do so will be disqualified unless one side concedes the match to the other.
+7.2 Match play competitions must be played by the date specified on the Draw Sheet and players failing to do so will be disqualified unless one side concedes the match to the other.

 8. TIME SHEETS: